Rutrle/ticket-system/README.md

                     <b>"SmartTicket"</b> which will take you to the home page
                 </li>
                 <li>
-                    <b>"About"</b> ,which will take you to page with information about this website (you are on this
+                    <b>"About"</b> ,which will take you to page with information about this website
-                    page
-                    right
-                    now)
                 </li>
                 <li>
                     <b>"New Ticket"</b> ,which will allow you to create new support ticket in rich text editor, however
-                    as
-                    you
-                    are not logged in, author of it will be anonymous
+                    as you are not logged in, author of it will be anonymous
                 </li>
                 <li>
                     <b>"Login"</b> ,which will take you to the page where you can log in with existing account.
 If you